E-buka/Transformer-Benchmark-Text-Classification/README.md

 ```

 #### Dataset class balance
 Dataset class balance can be evaluated from src/load_data.py.
-The result is save to the root folder.
+The result is saved to the root folder.

 ```bash
 python src/load_data.py